Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Management-Resources.md

 Go to our next example to learn how to deploy the [Management resources with custom settings][wiki_deploy_management_resources_custom].

-For more information regarding configuration of this module, please refer to the [Module Variables](%5BUser-Guide%5D-Module-Variables) documentation.
+To learn more about module configuration using input variables, please refer to the [Module Variables](%5BUser-Guide%5D-Module-Variables) documentation.

 Looking for further inspiration?
 Why not try some of our other [examples][wiki_examples]?